 What is Rolston’s Hockey Academy?

-Detailed Hockey Training by NHL Professionals.
-Accredited Academics by Certified Teachers
+Detailed Hockey Training by NHL Professionals and Accredited Academics by Certified Teachers.

 The academic program is unlike others.
-Grades 4-12 will enroll in Connections Academy--an online, “virtual” school, which will be monitored by the certified teacher and academic administrator.
+School aged students will enroll in Connections Academy, Troy Intersect, or the online/blended program of the family’s choice, which will be monitored by the certified teacher and academic administrator.

 The staff has developed a schedule that is flexible enough to incorporate daily on and off-ice training around the students’ academic schedules.
 Woven into the program is also a character development component that is at times intentional and at other times, simply integrated into the other aspects of the program.